sjn/introducing-se/docs.md

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-Some conversations require several sessions
+Some conversations require several sessions.
+Give them an opportunity to think

 \
-If you can leave your session on a good tone, then the next one may become easier!
+If you can leave your con&shy;versation on a good tone, the next one may be easier

 [comment]: # (!!!)

 [![Street Epistemology Logo](dist/media/street-epistemology-logo.png)](https://streetepistemology.com)
-###### Street Epistemology
+###### Street&nbsp;Epistemology

 [![QR Code image to introducing.se](dist/media/share-this.png)](https://introducing.se)
 ###### Introducing.SE